Lazy eye & squints

 How do I get help?

-If you’re worried you may have symptoms of a detached or torn retina, you should book an appointment with your Optician or doctor at the earliest opportunity.
-If they’re unavailable, visit your nearest emergency department.
+If you’re worried you may have symptoms of a lazy eye or squint, you should book an appointment with your Optician or doctor at the earliest opportunity.

 Book an appointment Book an appointment